 Ingredients

-- 4 cups Sharp white cheddar cheese, shredded
+- 4 cups Sharp white cheddar cheese, freshly shredded

 Instructions

-- When butter is melted, whisk in flour and All Purpose Seasoning.
-Whisk for a few minutes until a paste forms and it becomes a pale yellow color.
+- Sprinkle in the flour and All Purpose Seasoning Blend.
+Whisk constantly for 2 to 3 minutes until a smooth paste forms and the mixture turns pale golden.

-- Remove the saucepan from the heat and stir in the cheeses.
-Taste for seasoning and adjust if necessary.
+- Remove the saucepan from the heat and gradually stir in the shredded white cheddar cheese until completely melted and smooth.

 - Scale the recipe: Simply adjust the serving size in the recipe card and the ingredients will update automatically.